rahulkarda/Wave-Portal/README.md

 [Vite](https://vitejs.dev/) is a blazing fast frontend build tool that includes features like Hot Module Reloading (HMR), optimized builds, and TypeScript support out of the box.

+[Solidity](https://docs.soliditylang.org/) is a popular high-level language for implementing smart contracts which govern the behaviour of accounts within the Ethereum state.